Tony Gordon

 Tony Gordon is a fictional character from the British ITV soap opera Coronation Street, portrayed by Gray O'Brien.
 The character first appeared on-screen on 16 September 2007.
 He appeared as a regular character for two years before departing on 11 December 2009 after being imprisoned for the murder of Liam Connor (Rob James-Collier).
 He returned on 28 May 2010 after managing to break out of prison with the help of his cellmate Robbie Sloan (James Fleet), whom Tony later betrayed by shooting him dead.
 The character departed once again on 9 June 2010 after being killed off at the conclusion of his storyline.
 He was a local businessman, disliked by many of Weatherfield's residents for his ruthlessness.
-His storylines revolved around his business deals, his relationships with Carla Connor and Maria Connor, and the murder of Liam Connor.
+His storylines revolved around his business deals, his relationships with Carla Connor (Alison King) and Maria Connor (Samia Longchambon), and the murder of Liam.
 Tony was named "Bad Boy" of 2009 at the All About Soap Bubble awards, and "Villain of the Year" at The British Soap Awards 2009.